Updated Wednesday, June 24

 For at least the next year, we anticipate our lives to be shaped by a timeline set by COVID-19.
 Are we waiting for a vaccine or an effective treatment or successful ways of avoiding this virus?
 We don’t know.
 That’s much of our uncertainty.
 We face difficult choices between conflicting needs and imperatives.
 If anything, we will exercise as much caution as possible, because we do not want to encourage the most vulnerable among us to choose between keeping themselves and others safe and participating in congregational life.

-- Worship is online only, at least through Sunday, July 5.
+- Online-only worship through at least Sunday, July 26.
 Most parts of worship are recorded earlier in the week with the sermon presented live at 8:45 and 10:30 am.
-This may be extended as necessary.
+This date may be extended as necessary.

 - Small groups, youth and children’s ministry will continue to meet online.
 To connect with these groups, parents of children can contact Karen Klekner at firstname.lastname@example.org, and parents or youth can contact Sami Tierney at email@example.com.
 Adults should contact Kami Pohl at firstname.lastname@example.org for help joining a group, for Bible study or online connection to others.